Henry Tax Review: Reception

-Rudd government
+Government

-Rudd endorsed and implemented only 3 of the 138 recommendations.
+Rudd endorsed and implemented only three of the 138 recommendations.

-The major item from the Henry Review implemented by the Rudd Government was the move to create a resources Super Profit Tax.
+The major item from the Henry Review implemented by the Rudd government was the move to create a Resource Super Profits Tax.
 The proposal was highly controversial, and has been suggested as the main reason why Rudd lost power.
-Following his replacement by Julia Gillard as Prime Minister, the proposed tax was replaced by a Mineral Resource Rent Tax.
+Following his replacement by Julia Gillard as prime minister, the proposed tax was replaced by a Mineral Resource Rent Tax (MRRT).
+The MRRT was eventually repealed by the Abbott government following the 2013 federal election.
 Most of the remaining recommendations were not implemented.